withanage/OMP_KNV_Plugin/README.md

 The open source framwork web2py, written in the Python programming language, is used for the development of database-based software.
 The Python framework web2py includes all the components which are needed to build fully functional web applications.

-### GitHub

-GitHub is a web-based online service providing software development projects which are saved in repositories.
-This service is also called “filehosting”.
-It serves to distribute and to manage source codes.

 ### Markdown

 Markdown is a simplified and easy readable markup language.
-It is often used for readme datas on platforms such as for example GitHub.
+Texts written in Markdown language can be automatically converted into other text formats such as PDF, HTML and MS-Word.

 ## User Manual